Please visit the Tuition page for more information about the cost of attendance at UC Law SF.

 Because of the intensive nature of the first year of law school, first year students are not permitted to work on- or off-campus during their first year.

 The Federal Work-Study program is a federal program that provides funds to assist students who are working while pursuing their education.
 These funds can be used for on-campus employment as well as off-campus jobs with qualifying employers (typically, non-profits and government agencies).
-Current students should refer to the student employment intranet site for more information.
+Current students should refer to Sharknet for more information.